-At regular intervals, i.e. as part of regular credit monitoring, the receivables portfolios are reviewed, in order to determine whether Hauck Aufhäuser Lampe's claims are recoverable, or whether repayment or interest appears to be at risk in whole or in part.
+As part of regular credit monitoring or on an ad hoc basis, receivables from loans are reviewed, in order to determine whether the claims are recoverable or whether repayment or interest appears to be at risk in whole or in part.
 In addition, an event-driven review is performed if negative information (early warning indicators) about the borrower is identified, e.g. the economic situation, collateral values or the industry environment, as well as if a reason for default is identified.

-At Hauck Aufhäuser Lampe, expected losses from the latent credit risk of the entire non-impaired onbalance sheet lending business are absorbed by recognizing risk provisions in accordance with stage 1 and stage 2 of the three-stage model under IFRS 9.
-For financial instruments, the present value of the expected payment defaults resulting from possible default events in the next twelve months (stage 1) or the remaining term (stage 2) after the reporting date must be recognized as an impairment loss.
+Expected losses are recognized from the latent credit risk of the entire non-impaired on-balance sheet lending business by recognizing risk provisions in accordance with Stage 1 and Stage 2 of the three-stage model under IFRS 9.
+For financial instruments, the present value of the expected payment defaults resulting from possible default events in the next twelve months (Stage 1) or the remaining term (Stage 2) after the reporting date must be recognized as an impairment loss.

-For acute default risks stemming from the on-balance sheet lending business, specific valuation allowances are recognized in stage 3 of the IFRS 9 model if there is objective evidence of permanent impairment.
-The impairment requirement is based on a present value analysis of the expected interest and redemption payments and the proceeds from the realization of collateral.
+Specific valuation allowances are recognized in Stage 3 of the IFRS 9 model for specific default risks in the on-balance sheet lending business if there is objective evidence of permanent impairment.
+Objective evidence may pertain either to the existence of a default in accordance with Article 178 CRR or the existence of indications that point to a default.
+The actual impairment requirement is based on a present value analysis of the expected interest and redemption payments, the realization costs and the proceeds from the realization of collateral (in each case at the time).
+Several realization scenarios are usually considered, which are weighted according to various factors in the risk provision.